-Having 90 churches, 21 preaching points, 56 pastors, and 10,000 adherents, Senegal Assemblies of God has an executive committee and numerous ministry departments.
+Having 90 churches, 21 preaching points, 56 pastors, and 10,000 adherents, The Assemblies of God in Senegal has an executive committee and numerous ministry departments.
 These departments include ministry to youth, women, and children, with more than 17,000 children in Bible clubs and Sunday schools.
 Evangelism and Bible training are a priority, with West Africa Advanced School of Theology (WAAST) providing advanced training for pastors and lay leaders.
 Institut Biblique et Théologique du Senegal (IBTS) is Senegal’s Bible College.
 Senegal Assemblies of God has nine private Christian elementary schools and one secondary school, including a school for the deaf.

-Senegal Assemblies of God
+The Assemblies of God in Senegal

 B. P. 12212, Dakar

 The “Christ Evangelical Church” (Hristova Jevandjeoska Crkva) is a Pentecostal church in Serbia.